Hypermobility Solutions Course

 • Navigating the Course Platform

-• Week 1 - Hypermobility & Co.
+• Module 1 - Hypermobility & Co.

-• Call Recording - Hypermobility & Co.
+• Week 1 Summary - Hypermobility & Co.

 • hEDS Diagnostic Criteria (reference material)